 Start this adventure by visiting the charming city of Salta and boarding the famous Train to the Clouds.
 Continue taking a two-day tour to discover the fascinating and contrasting landscapes of the Calchaquí Valleys to the south.
 And don’t miss the colorful Quebrada de Humahuaca and the incredible town of Iruya to the north.

 When you decide to visit Argentina, keep in mind this great variety of landscape mosaics that make it up; it is a beautiful and extensive country with fascinating places to discover.
 It goes from the tropical climate in the north to the polar climate in the extreme south.

 Ushuaia is a city located in the extreme south of Argentina, on the shores of the Beagle Channel.
 This portion of Patagonia is known worldwide as the city of the end of the world; it is a magical place at the foot of the last continental stretches of the Andes.

 Iguazú is a subtropical paradise located in the border between Argentina and Brazil.
 The Iguazú Falls are the largest in the world with 275 waterfalls spanning 2.7 km (1.68 miles).
 It is an amazing place that you should include in your visit to Argentina.

 Argentines are passionate about wine, this romance dates back to the year 1551 when the first vine was planted.
 Today, thanks to its 948 wineries and 23,931 vineyards, Argentina is the fifth largest producer in the world.
 Discover here the best Argentine wines.

-The difference today between selling dollars at the official rate or at the blue rate is big.
+The difference today between exchanging dollars at the official rate or at the blue rate is huge.
 This is the result of a poorly managed economy over decades, which we all hope will change at some point.
 Why is this happening? and what is the best exchange rate for you?